christopher5106/christopher5106.github.io/_posts/2016-05-02-deploy-instantly-from-your-host-to-AWS-EC2-and-Google-Cloud-with-kubernetes.markdown

 - the slow process of launching a VM occurs only once, and deploying an app means in this case managing containers, which leads to better *agility*

-- containers can be deployed on different provider, this is *portability*
+- containers can be deployed on different provider, or even on-promise instances, this is *portability*

 ![]({{ site.url }}/img/new_deployment_methods.png)